Back to Top

 Restricted Purchases

-• Beverage and food equipment and supplies for public reception areas - are allowable if the purchase is in compliance with (8.1.3 Determine the Allowability of Specific Expenditures), and fully documented in the P-Card software.
+• Beverage and food equipment and supplies for public reception areas - are allowable if the purchase is in compliance with (8.1.3 Determine the Allowability of Specific Expenditures), and fully documented in the expense report.

 • Calling cards - are allowable if the unit maintains a log of all calls made on the card and reports to Payroll any personal calls made.